RandomSeeded/tcode-myles/readme.md

-"officially" the tcode format is specified in terms of byte strings. but this implementation only supports the subset of byte strings that are js strings.
+tcode. a tiny encoding system

 api:

-- `encode` takes a string and returns the encoded value
-- `decode` takes a string and a byte offset, then returns a tuple of the decoded value and the offset of the byte immediately following that value

 ```
 import { encode, decode } from 'tcode'
 let v = encode('foo') //=> '+foo\n'
 decode(v, 0) //=> [ '+foo', 5 ]
 ```

+- `encode` takes a string and returns the encoded value
+- `decode` takes a string and a byte offset, then returns a tuple of the decoded value and the offset of the byte immediately following that value

 see `test.js` for more examples